Rates from USD 3» VIEW RATES

 Each morning at 8.00 hs the guides will be waiting at the marina to begin the fishing day.
 Depending on the guide's rotation that day, you may be heading to any number of the 6 fishing areas; from Cayo Paredon Grande in the north to Cayo Guanaja in the south, there are countless islands, lagoons and bays that will keep anglers happy and into fish.
 Much of the fishing takes place back towards the mainland, in and around the massive island of Cayo Cruz.
 The average boat run to the fishing areas is around 20 minutes.
 All skiffs must return to the marina at 17.30 hs.

-The "Oceans Arena Blanca" hotel open its doors in 2018 with a comfortable and refined proposal, in an ALL INCLUSIVE format.
+The "Oceans Arena Blanca" hotel is a new and refined proposal, in an ALL INCLUSIVE format.
 Only 100 mts away from the Marina, this brand new hotel has 550 rooms, swimming pool, bar, lounge, a variety of restaurant proposals, fitness center, etc... featuring several activities for non fishing guests and also entertainment staff.

 The hotel is only 1 hour away from Cayo Coco airport.